telerik/kendo-ui-core/docs/controls/scheduling/calendar/overview.md

 *   Day template
 *   Footer template

+The first day of the week depends on the applied [culture](/framework/globalization/definecultureinfo).

 ### Selected, Min, and Max Dates

 The example below demonstrates how to create a Calendar with a selected date and a defined minimum and maximum dates.